Miguel Cabrera Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.6 K/9 to pace the league.
+- The 9.6 strikeouts per nine innings put together by the Twins pitching staff paces MLB.

-- The Twins have a 3.56 team ERA that ranks third among all MLB pitching staffs.
+- The Twins have a 3.61 team ERA that ranks third across all MLB pitching staffs.

-- The Twins surrender the second-fewest home runs in baseball (67 total, one per game).
+- The Twins give up the fifth-fewest home runs in baseball (70 total, one per game).

+- De Leon will make his first start of the season for the Twins.

+- The 30-year-old right-hander has 10 appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.